 Keynote, Designing with Grid

-CSS Grid is almost here, but what are we going to do with it when it arrives?
+Now that CSS Grid is here, what are we going to do with it?
 Sure, we can create page layouts very similar to the ones we’ve been using for the last decade, but CSS Grid also opens up a world of new possibilities.
 Graphic designers of the 20th century fell in love with using a grid for their layouts.
 How might we apply their ideas to the web, and what might have to change?
 What do we need to think about when designing for this new paradigm?
 In this far-ranging talk, Jen will explore the realities and possibilities of new layout technologies and how they will change our craft.
-You’ll leave with exciting new techniques and ideas for your design and development toolkit—and, more importantly, with the inspiration to create bold, new, previously unimagined layouts for the 21st century.
+You’ll leave with exciting new techniques and ideas for your design and development toolkit — and, more importantly, with the inspiration to create bold, new, previously unimagined layouts for the 21st century.

 Dubbed “the Terry Gross of the tech industry,” Jen Simmons is the host and executive producer of The Web Ahead.
 Her in-depth interviews explain emerging technology and predict the future of the web — and won the 2015 Net Award for Podcast of the Year.